Types of housing units

 The Ontario Building Code defines a boarding, lodging, or rooming house ("lodging house") as a building:

-3. in which the lodging rooms do not have both bathroom and kitchen facilities for the exclusive use of individual occupants.
+3. In which the lodging rooms do not have both bathroom and kitchen facilities for the exclusive use of individual occupants.

 A licensed rental housing unit (RHU):